raytzou/CSSharp-sm_hide/HidePlayer/README.md

   - Added per-player visibility control
   - Refactored code for better maintainability

+## To Do
+- Bullets can pass through hidden players
+- Control player transparency through ARGB instead of blocking Transmit which makes hidden players completely disappear

 ## Support

 For support, bug reports, or feature requests, please open an issue on the project repository.